pschmeddes/pschmeddes.github.io/How-to-get-started-with-the-BDD-testframework.md

 ## Writing test scenarios
 Refer to the OutSystems [Top-Notch Acceptance Criteria](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Test_Automation_in_the_Delivery_Lifecycle#Top-Notch_Acceptance_Criteria) section for guidance on writing acceptance criteria.

-We create thest scenaios base on the acceptance criteria written in the [Given When Then](https://www.agilealliance.org/glossary/gwt) format.
+We create test scenarios based on the acceptance criteria written in the [Given When Then](https://www.agilealliance.org/glossary/gwt) format.

 ## Creating a new test suite